 Also, in April 2018, T-Mobile US, Inc. ("T-Mobile") announced its acquisition of Sprint Corporation ("Sprint").
-We cannot predict the practical effect of the impact on us of T-Mobile's acquisition of Sprint (if approved), including without limitation, the impact of any conditions on us (if any conditions are imposed).
+DISH Network filed a petition to deny the transaction with the FCC.
+DISH Network cannot predict the practical effect of the impact of T-Mobile's acquisition of Sprint (if approved) on it, including without limitation, the impact of any conditions on DISH Network (if any conditions are imposed).
 However, it is possible that the outcomes resulting from this acquisition (if approved, with or without conditions) could have a material adverse effect on our business, results of operations and financial condition or otherwise disrupt our business.